BarIfrah-prep/python-1-rock-paper-scissors-Dima6Nine/README.md

 # Rock Paper Scissors!
-# Hi and welcome to your first assignment!
+# Hi and welcome to my first assignment!
-Here, your goal is to create a simple "Rock, Paper, Scissors" game, with all the knowledge youv'e got so far.\
-This is the **README** file. a **README** file is a text, or as you can see here, an "MD" file,\
-where all of your program information (how to run, what is the input/output, and everything you think is nessecary for the understanding of your code).\
-I'll give you a template this time, but from here on you'll need to manage this by yourselves.
-Good luck!

-# (Insert your project name here)
-say something about the assignement, what is this code doing, what is this code's goal..
-  **REPLACE THE ABOVE LINE OBVIOUSLY**
+Here is the first assignment of the course.

+# (Rock, Paper, Scissors Game)
+The code is a simple dictionary where every element has its own dictionary value/ with different result for each element.
+After the user choices his option (1,2,3) the code converts the nested dictionary to list and gets/ The first element according to the instructions. if the user didn't pick the right option/ There is a While loop which check for str and int in range until the user makes the right choice./ After that the random randrange function is picking for the pc the figure number the same way/ as the users one and saves it inside. and at last we take the users input and the pc value/ to get the corresponding result for the users choice from the dict value.

-## Who's submitting?
+## Submitter:
-NAME: email address.
+NAME: dimaku@edu.hac.ac.il
-NEVER!
-Upload your credentials to github (ID number etc..)

-## Code input\output\ how to run
+## Code input\output and how to run
-What is the input of this code?\
-What is the output of this code?\
-What do I need to do to run it?\
-Give one or two examples of input and output.
+First you are asked for your name and then you are asked if you want to play\
+The game takes only a "Y" as an answer (not case-sensitive), anything else will close the game\ After those steps the game will introduce you to your choices and which number corresponds them (1-3)\
+Then you input the desired option and the pc choice's his figure randomly\
+And you will see the result if you won/lost or tie according to the game rules.
+The game will ask you in the end if you want to play again on which you answer by Y/N Good luck and have fun.

+Examples:
+-Computer asks:-\
+For --Rock-- Press 1\
+For --Paper-- Press 2\
+For --Scissors-- Press 3\
+Make your choice:\
+Your choices for input are: 1,2,3 (anything else won't work don't try)

+On end result\
+-Computer asks:-\
+Play Again Y/N?\
+If you want to play again you input "y" if not just input any other key.

 ### This is it!
-Your assignement instructions are attached in the repository.
 Good luck!